mosuka/phalanx/docs_md/restful_api/create_index_api.md

 - `<DEFAULT_ANALYZER>`: (Optional, JSON) Default analyuzer to use in the index.
-Defaults to use [StandardAnalyzer](https://github.com/blugelabs/bluge/blob/master/analysis/analyzer/standard.go).
-It will be the same as the next setting.
+See [Analyzer](/analyzer.md) section.
+Defaults to use [StandardAnalyzer](https://github.com/blugelabs/bluge/blob/master/analysis/analyzer/standard.go) that will be the same as the next setting.
 ```json
 {
   "tokenizer": {